juridiener/dotfiles/.config/vim-sheets.md

   dib | di( - delete all inside ()
-  yy | Y = copy line including the newline character at the end y$ - copy line without the new line character at the end yiw – yank the current word (excluding surrounding whitespace) yaw – yank the current word (including leading or trailing whitespace) ytx – yank from the current cursor position up to and before the character (til x) yfx – yank from the current cursor position up to and including the character (find x) vit = HTML select everything inside this html-tag under the cursor vat = HTML select everything under the html-tag include itself
+  yy | Y = copy line including the newline character at the end y$ - copy line without the new line character at the end yiw √¢¬Ä¬ì yank the current word (excluding surrounding whitespace) yaw √¢¬Ä¬ì yank the current word (including leading or trailing whitespace) ytx √¢¬Ä¬ì yank from the current cursor position up to and before the character (til x) yfx √¢¬Ä¬ì yank from the current cursor position up to and including the character (find x) vit = HTML select everything inside this html-tag under the cursor vat = HTML select everything under the html-tag include itself